-- 6. Fully open the door, while holding the panels firmly with one hand.
-(Fig. F). - 7.
-Push the door downwards again and tighten the screws hand-tight using a flat-bladed screwdriver (blade width 8-11 mm), close the door.
+- 6. Fully open the door, while holding the panels firmly with one hand (Fig. F). - Push the door downwards again and tighten the screws hand-tight using a TORX screwdriver (TORX 20) and close the door.
 (Fig. G).

-Note: The oven may only be used again when the panels are correctly installed.
+The oven may only be used again when the panels are correctly installed.